Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

 ## Features Required:

-The following are written with respect to the above user/site-owner stories and directly reference how they can solve the stated goals.
+The following are written concerning the above user/site-owner stories and directly reference how they can solve the stated goals.

-1. A Users table within the Database to store each users login information & a relevant table for each C.R.U.D. section the user can interact with.
+1. A Users table within the Database to store each user's login information & a relevant table for each C.R.U.D. section the user can interact with.

-    - Allows the user to sign up, login and have their created data stored, ready for when they login.
+    - Allows the user to sign up, log in and have their created data stored, ready for when they log in.

     - Will be accessible from any device.

 2. Create a positive user experience by including visual, colour-coded "Alerts" (Python "Flash Messages") that:

-    - Notify the user of any issues with their sign up/login efforts.
+    - Notify the user of any issues with their sign-up/login efforts.

     - Provide the user with feedback upon carrying out any C.R.U.D. functions or when signing into the website successfully.